MJoergen/formal/one_stage_fifo/README.md

 ```

 Here we're referencing a new signal `f_rst` only used by formal verification.
-This signals starts out as true, and transitions to false on the very next
+This signal starts out as true, and transitions to false on the very next
 clock cycle.

 Note here we do not require `rst_i` and `f_rst` to be equal.
 This is because